programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 # What's Next?
 Now that you know how to create a Twine game, you might be wondering when and how to integrate Twine into a course.
 Because of Twine’s accessibility, it is possible to teach game creation as a single small assignment or to organize an entire course around creating games.

-In either case, the goal of game creation in the humanities classroom is not purely technical.
+In either case, the goal of game creation in the humanities is not purely technical.
+For example, in the game we created, we employed macros, but only to further the rhetorical goal of the game: illustrating the biases that many women experience in the tech industry.
+Our use of variables and multiple endings attempt to draw the player's attention to the ways in which workplace discrimination can forstall "good" or "easy" choices.

 The most common pitfalls I experience in teaching games largely stem from focusing on technical, as opposed to rhetorical, considerations.
 Without careful scaffolding, it is easy for students (and scholars) to:

 * Have a difficult time moving past low technical confidence levels
 * Create games that enforce harmful power dynamics or cultural stereotypes